fhd/init-script-template/README.md

 Getting started
 ---------------

-Just set the following variables and you're ready to go:
+Just rename _template_ to something meaningful, set the following variables and you're ready to go:

 ### dir